 ⚠️ Note:

-- Use voice notes on your phone during service
+- Record voice memos on your phone during service

-- Mobile app instead of paper list: -3 minutes
+- Mobile app replacing paper forms: -3 minutes

 How do you organize registrations during peak hours? (step by step)